goodeyesniper/Silkroad-Online-bot/README.md

+<b>IMPORTANT!</b>

+I have added the .exe file but apparently the file is too large and is returning an error message.
+If you can, try compiling the sro-bot.py file to .exe by typing "pyinstaller --onefile -w sro-bot.py".
+If you are having trouble compiling it to .exe or an absolute noob in python, try watching tutorials in youtube on how to convert the .py file to .exe file.
+I'd probably make a video tutorial in youtube on how to do this in the future, but I'm just too lazy at the moment.

 <b>Silkroad Online Attacking Bot</b>

 Welcome to the Silkroad Online Attacking Bot!
 This bot is designed to enhance your gaming experience by automating certain actions, helping you to progress faster in the game.